JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 > TypeScript's [`useDefineForClassFields`](https://www.typescriptlang.org/tsconfig/#useDefineForClassFields) compiler option changes that output.
 > Differences in class fields emit is a whole other can of worms I won't get into here.

-Enforcing the first line of the constructor be the `super(...)` call was much more straightforward for TypeScript to enforce than trying to understand advanced code logic.
+Enforcing the first line of the constructor be the `super()` call was much more straightforward for TypeScript to enforce than trying to understand advanced code logic.
 Unfortunately, it came at a cost: even lines of code that don't create logical blocks or reference `super` or `this` were still flagged as invalid.

 This snippet was considered invalid in the type system even though all it wanted to do was `console.log` before calling `super()`: